Skip to main content

 Technical Analysis

 PJSIP is an open-source multimedia communication library widely used for VoIP and video streaming applications.
-In versions 2.16 and earlier, the H.264 unpacketizer component contains a critical heap-based buffer overflow vulnerability (CWE-122) identified as CVE-2026-26967.
-The vulnerability arises when the unpacketizer processes Secure Real-time Transport Protocol (SRTP) packets containing H.264 video data.
-Specifically, the code reads a 2-byte NAL (Network Abstraction Layer) unit size field from the packet payload without verifying that both bytes reside within the bounds of the payload buffer.
-This lack of boundary checking allows an attacker to craft malformed SRTP packets that cause the unpacketizer to read beyond the allocated buffer, resulting in heap memory corruption.
-Exploiting this flaw can lead to arbitrary code execution or application crashes, compromising confidentiality, integrity, and availability of the affected system.
-The vulnerability requires no authentication or user interaction and can be triggered remotely by sending malicious video streams.
-The patch addressing this issue was committed to the pjproject repository, correcting the boundary validation logic to prevent out-of-bounds reads.
-Given the widespread use of PJSIP in multimedia and VoIP applications, this vulnerability poses a significant risk to systems handling H.264 video over SRTP.
+In versions 2.16 and earlier of pjproject, a critical heap-based buffer overflow vulnerability (CVE-2026-26967) exists in the H.264 unpacketizer module.
+This vulnerability occurs during the processing of Secure Real-time Transport Protocol (SRTP) packets that carry H.264 video data.
+Specifically, the unpacketizer reads a 2-byte Network Abstraction Layer (NAL) unit size field from the packet payload without verifying that both bytes reside within the bounds of the payload buffer.
+This lack of bounds checking can lead to a heap buffer overflow when malformed or maliciously crafted SRTP packets are received.
+Exploiting this flaw can result in arbitrary code execution, memory corruption, or application crashes, compromising confidentiality, integrity, and availability of affected systems.
+The vulnerability requires no authentication or user interaction and can be triggered remotely by sending crafted SRTP packets to vulnerable endpoints.
+The issue has been addressed in a patch committed to the pjproject repository (commit f821c214e52b11bae11e4cd3c7f0864538fb5491).
+Given the critical nature of the flaw and the widespread use of PJSIP in multimedia communication solutions, timely patching is essential to prevent exploitation.

 Potential Impact